 The trouble with display ads is that you need a TON of traffic to make good revenue from them.
-I have one website that gets 80-100 visits a day and it earns about $0.10 per day from that.
+Though a site with 3,000-5,000 visits per day could get you $36,000 per year, that’s still a relatively small income that took a lot of work to build!

 Typically, you need a lot of traffic or at least a trusted brand to earn good money doing this.
 Although you probably want to charge a lot of money for allowing advertisers the privilege of displaying on your website, they are behind the scenes counting clicks and sales.

 If you can’t deliver either, it’s not a good investment for their dollars!